 Dixon Brain Injury Lawyer

-Traumatic brain injuries can result when the head violently hits an object, or when an object penetrates the head and enters the brain.How do Traumatic Brain Injuries Happen?
+One of the most severe traumas anyone can experience is a traumatic brain injury (TBI).
+Traumatic brain injuries can result when the head is violently hit or when an object penetrates the skull and enters the brain.

 - Loss of Vision: If there is swelling in the skull cavity, this could apply pressure to the optic nerves.
-If this pressure becomes too great, it could lead to a sudden loss of vision in one or both eyes.
+If this pressure becomes too great, it can cause sudden vision loss in one or both eyes.

 The video below discusses some of the symptoms and danger signs of a traumatic brain injury.Brain Injury Lawyers in Dixon, CA

-If you or a loved one has suffered a traumatic brain injury, please contact me for free, friendly advice at (707) 564-1900 or (800) 404-5400.
+If you or a loved one has suffered traumatic head trauma in an accident, please contact our Dixon brain injury lawyers for free, friendly advice at (707) 564-1900 or (800) 404-5400.

-Editor's Note: This page has been updated for accuracy and relevancy [cha 3.5.21]
+Editor's Note: This page has been updated for accuracy and relevancy [cha 12.9.21]

-:dr [cs 1009]
+:dr [cs 590] cha

 Photo by Pixabay